-Tangi earned a Doctorate of Jurisprudence from the Mississippi College School of Law and a Bachelor of Arts degree in English from the University of Southern Mississippi.
+Tangi earned a Doctorate of Jurisprudence from the Mississippi College School of Law in 1997 and a Bachelor of Arts degree in English from the University of Southern Mississippi in 1994.

 As a former Federal and State Public Defender, she successfully handled numerous trials, pleas, sentencings, bail hearings, arraignments, docket calls, motion hearings, and probation violations.
 She previously worked for a DUI defense firm in which she handled DUI cases throughout Northwest Florida.

 Tangi was previously a staff attorney and court administrator for Mississippi's 15th Judicial District for three years and worked closely with Drug Court.
 She has also previously clerked in Federal and State Courts.